INFORMSJoC/2023.0263/README.md

 ## Data

 The first set of numberical experiments (EV instances) uses data on household consumption that was obtained in the field test described in [this paper](https://digital-library.theiet.org/doi/10.1049/oap-cired.2017.0340?doi=10.1049/oap-cired.2017.0340).
-These data cannot be shared publicly; for the sake of reproduction of the results, a synthetic derivative of this set is provided here.
+These data cannot be shared publicly; for the sake of reproduction of the results, a synthetic derivative is provided here.

 The second set of numerical experiments (scalability) uses synthetical problem instances whose parameters are randomly generated.
 These instances are (re)generated when running the script Comparison_RAP_DIBC.py.